 CODE TYPE DESCRIPTION 1/ INITIAL WORK ALLOWANCE CODES ALL FURTHER ALLOCATE Revocation of Funding from Funding Pot, or equal and offsetting allocation of revoked Funding to a PPA.
 ATB ACROSS THE BOARD Deduction of a pro-rated amount from each PPA following enacted across the board reduction of current-year Funding.
-Negative number. С ALLOCATE CONFERENCE Allocation of amount from Statement of Managers table accompanying latest annual E&W appropriations Act.
-CRA ALLOCATE FULL-YEAR CRA Allocation of amount from work plan for full-year Continuing Resolution Act.
-DED STATUTORY DEDUCTION Deduction of a pro-rated amount from each PPA following current-year Act, or allocation of deducted Funding to Funding Pot.
+Negative number. С ALLOCATE CONFERENCE Allocation of amount from Statement of Managers table accompanying latest annual E&W appropriations Act or amount from work plan for full-year Continuing Resolution Act DED STATUTORY DEDUCTION Deduction of a pro-rated amount from each PPA following current-year Act, or allocation of deducted Funding to Funding Pot.
 RES RESCISSION Cancellation in current-year Act of prior-year Funding.
 Negative number.
 SEQ SEQUESTRATION Sequestration of a pro-rated amount from each PPA under Balanced Budget Enforcement and Deficit Control Act, as amended by the Budget Control Act.
 SUP ALLOCATE SUPPLEMENTAL Revocation of supplemental funds from supplemental Funding Pot, or equal and offsetting allocation to a PPA. Т TRANSFER Revocation of Funding to be transferred out of the appropriation.
 Negative number.
 REPROGRAMMING CODES CGR REPROGRAM - PRIOR CONGRESSIONAL A Reprogramming requiring prior Congressional approval (does not qualify as REP, CLM, or EMR).
-The CGR code may apply to donor, recipient, both, or neither.
+The CGR code may apply to donor, recipient, or both.
 CLM REPROGRAM - SETTLED CLAIM, CHANGED CONDITIONS, OR REAL ESTATE JUDGMENT A Reprogramming within CLM limit in C or MR&T (C) for a settled contractor claim, changed conditions, or real estate deficiency judgment on the recipient.
 The CLM code applies to donor as well as recipient.
 EMR REPROGRAM - RESPOND TO EMERGENCY A Reprogramming in O&M or MR&T (M) to respond to an emergency on the recipient.
 Requires post-facto Congressional notification.
 The EMR code applies to donor as well as recipient.

-REP REPROGRAM - OTHER AREProgramming other than CLM or EMR and within REP limit.
-The R may apply to donor, recipient, both, or neither.
-A Reprogramming other than CLM or EMR and within REP limit.
+REP REPROGRAM - OTHER A Reprogramming other than CLM or EMR and within REP limit.
 The REP code may apply to donor, recipient, both, or neither.
-OTHER CODES RLC REALLOCATION A movement of Funding that does not qualify as a Reprogramming
+OTHER CODES RLC REALLOCATION A movement of Funding that does not qualify as a Reprogramming 1 1